drtinkerer/gcp-sandbox-provisioner-infra/README.md

 Additionally, users have the flexibility to extend the duration of their sandbox projects on the go, allowing for continued exploration and experimentation beyond the initial expiration period.

 Once the specified time duration elapses, the sandbox projects are automatically deleted, helping to prevent unnecessary costs and resource clutter.

-Whether you're a developer looking to test new GCP features, a student learning about cloud computing, or an organization seeking temporary environments for training or experimentation, the GCP Sandbox Provisioner provides a convenient and cost-effective solution for creating and managing temporary GCP sandbox projects.

 ## Quickstart Guide: Provisioning GCP Sandbox Projects with Terraform